 Introduction

-- A stand-alone wider investigation which does not relate to a specific individual or complaint received
+• To undertake a stand-alone investigation which does not relate to a specific individual or complaint received

-This factsheet explains how we can use our extended own initiative powers under the Public Services Ombudsman (Wales) Act 2019.
+This factsheet explains how we can use our own initiative power under the Public Services Ombudsman (Wales) Act 2019 to extend an investigation.

 What we can do